 The Instructional Design and Technology master’s degree is designed to be convenient for all candidates offering both on-campus, hybrid, and online courses.
-The accelerated 36-credit program can be completed in approximately 21 months through (11 required courses, one elective course).
+The accelerated 30-credit program can be completed in approximately 21 months through (10 required courses).
 The on campus courses are held year around in accelerated 7-week sessions offered one night per week between the hours of 6 and 10PM and one Saturday per course.
 Each full semester has two accelerated 7-week sessions.
 Thus, students can take two courses a term driving to campus one evening per week.
 At the close of the student’s degree coursework, a comprehensive exam is taken.
 The exam is offered each term, thus enabling students to graduate year around.

 The Instructional Design and Technology program offers an optional Pennsylvania Department of Education Instructional Technologist Specialist certification for candidates wishing to broaden into K-12 settings or higher education.
 This certification can be earned with or without initial teacher certification.

 If a student does not meet the above requirements for regular admission to the graduate programs in education, consideration will be given for acceptance on a provisional basis.
 The student will be required to maintain a 3.75 GPA over the course of completing three graduate classes.
 If the student is able to maintain a 3.75 grade point average he/she will be reviewed for regular admission.
 A student within this status will not be allowed to take more than 9 credits of graduate coursework.
 If the student is not able to maintain a 3.75 GPA after completing 9 credits of graduate coursework, regular admission will be denied.
 The provisional acceptance will still allow a student to qualify for financial aid if needed.